djepar/djepar.github.io/BlogEntry.md

 ## Math
 Continue the algebra course.
 I will need to finish algebra to do calculus to do the algorithm course.
 ### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
-Finished the first challenge of this section and I started the second one.
+Finished the first challenge of Week 2 and I started the second one.

 ### djepar.github.io
 Work on cmatrix, it's still clumsy, but I had another timer while adding the async properties to the function generaleAll().